HumanEquivalentUnit/PowerShell-Misc/FirstNameGenderFrequencies/README.md

 - Download the CSV and PS1 files

-Then use it to load the names into a lookup tree:
+Then use it to load the names into a lookup tree (you might have to edit the .ps1, scroll to the bottom, point it to the right CSV path):

 ```
 # load the data